 If I have heavy menstrual periods, do I have von Willebrand disease (VWD)?

-Should I tell my other doctors that I have been diagnosed with VWD?
+Should I tell my other doctors I have von Willebrand disease?

 Is there treatment for VWD?

 Yes, there is treatment that can be given intermittently, primarily before procedures that may trigger bleeding.
-There is a medication called desmopressin (DDAVP) that promotes the release of VWF in some people with VWD; there are also VWF/FVIII concentrate replacement therapies; and there are other non-VWF related measures that can be taken to control bleeding.
+There is a medication called desmopressin (DDAVP) that promotes the release of VWF in some people with VWD.
+In addition, recombinant von Willebrand factor was approved by the US Food and Drug Administration (FDA) in December 2015.
+There are also VWF/FVIII concentrate replacement therapies when the recombinant is ineffective or contraindicated and there are other non-VWF related measures that can be taken to control bleeding.

 Are there other causes of VWF deficiency besides inherited causes?